Donald Rooum: Role in the Challenor affair

 In 1963 Rooum exposed police corruption during demonstrations against the Greek State Visit in July by King Paul of Greece and Queen Frederika.
 Attempts were made to outlaw the demonstrations and demonstrators were given draconian prison sentences.
-The government was criticized in the press for the severity of the sentences which was followed by embarrassing climb-downs.
-Some of the sentences were overturned on appeal and the Home Secretary, Henry Brooke, was required to offer financial compensation.
+The government was criticised in the press for the severity of the sentences which was followed by embarrassing climb-downs.
+Some of the sentences were overturned on appeal and Henry Brooke, the Home Secretary, was required to make an ex gratia payment to Rooum of £500 plus expenses.
+Rooum recalled that, out of the £500, he was able to repay the £153/8/9 (one hundred and fifty-three pounds, 8 shillings and 9 pence) that individuals had contributed to his defence fund and make donations to the National Council for Civil Liberties, Freedom and Peace News.